stephenslab/mixsqp-paper/README.md

 3. Install the [Rmosek][rmosek] package in R (see [here][mosek-docs] for installation instructions).

-4. Run [this example](code/test.rmosek.R) in R to verify that MOSEK and Rmosek are correctly installed.

 5. Install the R package [REBayes][rebayes] from CRAN: